oroinc/documentation/commerce/cloud/monitoring.rst

 SLA for Warnings
 ''''''''''''''''

-For alerts of a warning level, the reported issue is resolved in a 12-hours time frame.
-If it proves to be impossible, the critical incident is created as the cause of the issue may affect the production environment availability.
+For warning alerts, the reported issues are resolved in a 12-hour time frame.
+If it proves to be impossible, a critical incident is created since the issue may affect the production environment availability.

 Warnings are sent to the dedicated email distribution list.

 Recovery Flow for Warnings
 ''''''''''''''''''''''''''

-Every day the system engineer checks the mentioned email and project for new letters and tickets.
-Once the new warning is acknowledged, it is processed asap, and the reporter is informed of the related root-cause analysis and the progress of issue resolution in the comments to the ticket.
-Once the issue is resolved, any additional details on the resolution steps are provided as well.
+Once the new warning is acknowledged, it is processed immediately, and the reporter is notified of the related root-cause.
+The progress of the issue and timeframe to resolution are also reported and logged in the comments section of the ticket.
+Once the issue is resolved, additional details on the resolution steps are provided as well.

 Standard Alerting Policies for Warnings
 '''''''''''''''''''''''''''''''''''''''
-The alert is triggered once the monitoring system predicts that in 12 hours the actual metric value will exceed the threshold.
+An alert is triggered once the monitoring system predicts that the actual metric value will exceed the threshold in the next 12 hours.
 The following alerting policies apply to every OroCloud environment:

 * Disk usage -- Disk usage is above 80% and has been increasing with the rate of 1% per hour in the last hour
 * Swap -- The swap usage registered in the last hour is above 10%